TSDenley/genipsum/README.md

 # Genipsum

-TODO: Write a gem description
+A simple gem to generate place holder text

 ## Installation